vb-ee/auth-service/README.md

 ### `npm run test:cover`

 It creates the coverage directory with `index.html` file within your project directory.\
-You can view the test statistics by opening `index.hmtl` file inside your browser.\
+You can view the test statistics by opening `index.hmtl` file inside your browser

 To debug the code run: